Exponential stability in the perturbed central force problem: Proof of Theorem .

 The idea is now to impose that the Burgers equation~\eqref{eq:burger} is satisfied up to the first order in $I_1$ identically as function of $I_2$, namely to impose

 and to consider such equations as the ones determining the degenerate potentials.
 We will show that such equations admit the only common solutions given by the Harmonic and the Keplerian potential.
+Of course a degenerate Hamiltonian fulfills also higher order equations, but they are not relevant for our result.

 According to Remark~\ref{r.min}, we will consider all the $\nu_j$ as functions of $r_0$ instead of $I_2$ and convert all the derivatives with respect to $I_2$ into derivatives with respect to $r_0$ by using~\eqref{eq:dIdr}.